chgibb/chgibb.github.io/_posts/2021-02-07-closing-over-type-formals-satisying-type-parameters.md

  The end result for consumers is having to shift where they ordinarily write their generics when calling `factory` constructors.

- The type propogation pass itself can be found [here](https://github.com/hydro-sdk/hydro-sdk/blob/0.0.1-nightly.99/lib/swid/ir/frontend/dart/util/propagateUnsatisfiedTypeParameters.dart).
+ The type propagation pass itself can be found [here](https://github.com/hydro-sdk/hydro-sdk/blob/0.0.1-nightly.99/lib/swid/ir/frontend/dart/util/propagateUnsatisfiedTypeParameters.dart).
 Tests for satisfying type parameters and propagating formals can be found [here](https://github.com/hydro-sdk/hydro-sdk/blob/0.0.1-nightly.99/test/swid/typeFormals/unsatisfiedTypeFormals_test.dart).
+The extent of type formal closures can be controlled by the `SwidClassTypeFormalClosureKind` `enum`.
+SWID's Typescript backend uses `SwidClassTypeFormalClosureKind.kNoCloseOverTypeFormalsInStaticMembers` for propagation.
+Other options exist to preserve Dart's semantics should a future SWID backend need to.

  Hopefully this problem and its solution was as fun to read about as it was to discover and solve.
 Hydro-SDK is an endless fractal of problems like this.
 Hopefully I'll be able to make "Adventures in automatically binding Dart to Typescript" a series of posts.